-For those of you who are asking how can we go re-designate it once it has already been de-designated under the JCPOA, the answer, from my perspective, is, the JCPOA was never meant to grant blanket immunity to any entity to continue malign activities in the future, right?
+For those of you who are asking how can we go re-designate it once it has already been de-designated under the Joint Comprehensive Plan of Action (JCPOA), the answer, from my perspective, is, the JCPOA was never meant to grant blanket immunity to any entity to continue malign activities in the future, right?

 That was never the intention.
-If there was an Iranian bank that we find tomorrow funding the Quds Force or funding missile program, even if that had been de-designated as part of the JCPOA - I don't think the Obama administration ever intended and explicitly actually said this - we're not going to grant blanket immunity to these entities to continue their nefarious activities in the future.
+If there was an Iranian bank that we find tomorrow funding the Quds Force or funding a missile program, even if that had been de-designated as part of the JCPOA-I don't think the Obama Administration ever intended and explicitly actually said this-we're not going to grant blanket immunity to these entities to continue their nefarious activities in the future.
 So if evidence can substantiate that IKO and Mostazafan Foundation and some of these other foundations continue after 2015 and more recently in the past year continue to meet the prongs in this executive order, then our view is that the JCPOA should not grant blanket immunity to the individuals and entities involved in those malign activities.

 I'll stop there.

-MASSARO: Thank you very much, Mark.
+Mr. Massaro.
+Thank you very much, Mark.